Frequently Asked Questions

 What is the Naz Legacy Foundation?

-The Naz Legacy Foundation is a not for profit company limited by guarantee which aims to promote excellence in education and positive integration into British society through supporting key initiatives and charities within these sectors.
+The Naz Legacy Foundation is a registered charity which aims to promote excellence in education and positive integration into British society through supporting key initiatives and charities within these sectors.
 We show that through promoting the best in education and acting as ambassadors in the voluntary public service sector, we can make a positive change in society and leave a legacy to benefit generations to come.

 Why was Naz Legacy Foundation established?